Mixing groups for some courses is necessary to guarantee the attainment of minimal requirements objectives set by the European Schools' curriculum.

 For specific or unforeseen cases, the management takes contact with COCOM (Commission communautaire commune de Bruxelles-Capitale).
 Following their recommendations, the management takes the final decision and communicates it to the people concerned.

-For prevention and safety reasons, we recommend that children awaiting the result of a test stay at home.
+For prevention and safety reasons, children awaiting the result of a test must stay at home.
 Their absence can be justified by a statement of the parents.